wagner-wutzke/microservices/README.md

 # Microservices Demo

-Demo application based on [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.
+Demo microservice application based on [Microservices Blog](https://spring.io/blog/2015/07/14/microservices-with-spring) on the spring.io website.

-This source code is an implementation example of a simple microservices distributed system.
-It consists of a service, a client and a discovery service (Netflix Eureka), each deployed as a Docker container in one single Host.
+This is an example of a simple microservices distributed system, which consists of a service, a client and a discovery service (Netflix Eureka), each deployed as a Docker container in one single Host.

-In this example we have an Eureka services registry _discovery_, which is registers the _service_ and _client_ services.
-It can be viewed under
+### Components
+- discovery: registration, discovery service.
+- service: producer service.
+It provides a REST endpointm which is being called by the consumer service.
+- client: consumer service.
+It also provides a REST endpoint for testing purpose.

+Doscovery endpoint:
 ```
 http://[docker_host_ip]:8761/
 ```

-The _service_ service provides a REST endpoint, which returns a simple string as response.
-Its URL is
+Service endpoint:
 ```
 http://[docker_host_ip]:8880/service
 ```

-The _client_ service also provides a REST endpoint for testing.
-Its URL is
+Client endpoint:
 ```
 http://[docker_host_ip]:8890/client
 ```
 Calling this URL makes this service to make a discovery call to the _discovery_ service, find out which is the ip of the _service_ service and then, call its endpoint, returning its response.

-The discovery services can also work as a Load Balancer, when more than one service is registered with the same id / name.
+Since there might be more than one service registered with the same id / name, the registry works also as a Load Balancer.

 ## Building the containers with the Docker Maven Plugin
 The Docker Maven Plugin makes ones life easier, when changes in the service implementation are made constantly and re-build the docker image has to be done several times.